Joan, Lady John Campbell

 Joan, Lady John Campbell (born Joan Glassel; 9 June 1796 – 22 January 1828) was a Scottish heiress, and second wife of John Campbell, 7th Duke of Argyll.

 Life and marriage

-Joan was born in Gladsmuir, East Lothian, Scotland, the only daughter of John Glassell who had emigrated Colonies with his brother, Andrew.
+Joan was born in Gladsmuir, East Lothian, Scotland, the only daughter of John Glassell who had emigrated to the Colonies with his brother, Andrew.
 However, John Glasell did not care for the Colonies and returned to Scotland and married Helen Buchanan; some accounts say that she was born in Longniddry after his return.
 Glassel was a member of a Lowland Scots family, and his wife, Helen née Buchan, was also Scottish.
 Glassel owned extensive property in Virginia, which he signed over to his brother Andrew Glassell at the beginning of the American War of Independence, returning to Scotland.

 Joan married the future duke in 1820, when he was known as Lord John Campbell.
 He had previously been divorced from his first wife Elizabeth, whom he had married against the wishes of his father in 1802.

 Lord and Lady Campbell had three children: